-Most significant, the opponents objected to liability without any showing that a municipality knew of an impending constitutional deprivation.
-Sen. Sherman defended this feature of the amendment as a characteristic of riot acts long in force in England and this country.
-Cong.
-Globe, 42d Cong., 1st Sess., 760 (1871).
-But Sen. Stevenson argued against creating "a corporate liability for personal injury which no prudence or foresight could have prevented."
+Most significant, the opponents objected to liability imposed without any showing that a municipality knew of an impending constitutional deprivation.
+Senator Sherman defended this feature of the amendment as a characteristic of riot acts long in force in England and this country.
+Id.
+760. But Senator Stevenson argued against creating "a corporate liability for personal injury which no prudence or foresight could have prevented."
 Id., at 762.
-In the most thorough critique of the amendment, Sen. Thurman carefully reviewed the riot acts of Maryland and New York.
-He emphasized that those laws imposed liability only when a plaintiff proved that the local government both had notice of the impending injury and had the power to prevent it.
+In the most thorough critique of the amendment, Senator Thurman carefully reviewed the riot acts of Maryland and New York.
+He emphasized that those laws imposed liability only when a plaintiff proved that the local government had both notice of the impending injury and the power to prevent it.
 Id., at 771.